 When people hear about Mindfulness and Meditation Therapy, they may think that they need to join a Buddhist temple or something along those lines.
 The great news is that meditation is actually a completely secular practice when choosing to keep it that way.
 You don’t need to become a monk, shave your head, or wear a robe to meditate.
 There are also many different forms of meditation, so you can find the one that works the best for you.

 Formal meditation is typically when you sit down, close your eyes and focus on your breath or another anchor spot.
 Mindfulness and yoga therapy are more about present-moment awareness.
 Mindfulness can occur while you’re walking, eating, browsing social media, or any other regular activity.
 All you’re doing is paying close attention to your experience and simply noticing when your mind wanders.
 Yoga is a form of moving meditation where you’re aware of everything happening in your body, but it also helps you heal physically.

 Meditation Therapy for Mental Illness

 Aside from the benefits of meditation when it comes to addiction, meditation can also help you manage your mental illness.
 The best centers for addiction treatment also provide treatment for anxiety, depression, PTSD, and more.
-Studies show that people who meditate regularly can experience decreases in their depression by upwards of 80 percent.
+Studies show that people who meditate regularly can experience decreases in their depression by as much as 80%.
 Meditation is also extremely beneficial when it comes to anxiety because it helps to shrink the size of the amygdala.
 The amygdala is the part of the brain that triggers your fight, flight, or freeze response.
+When it is smaller, your body will react less strongly to stressors and you can better manage your anxiety.

 San Antonio Recovery Center is an addiction treatment program that wants to help you recover from your addiction.
 Aside from meditation therapy, we offer a wide range of treatment options so you can find what best works for you.
 Our staff dedicates itself to helping you regain control of your life.
 We also help those looking for a Houston addiction center.
 Some of the levels of care we offer include: